sealerio/sealer.cool/src/docs/command/cluster/sealer_delete.md

   -h, --help                 help for delete
-  -m, --masters string       reduce Count or IPList to masters -n, --nodes string         reduce Count or IPList to nodes -p, --prune                this flags is for delete all cluster rootfs, default is true (default true)
+  -m, --masters string       reduce Count or IPList to masters -n, --nodes string         reduce Count or IPList to nodes -p, --prune                this flags is for delete all cluster rootfs, default is false
 ```

 ## Options inherited from parent commands